Samuel-Fortune/Samuel-Fortune/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Samuel Fortune Chibueze
 ===============================================================================================================================================

-Frontend Developer and designer
+PHP and Wordpress Developer || Frontend Web Developer.
 -------------------------------

-My name is Fortune I am a Frontend developer and designer, and I have built websites for business owners I have been into it for some years now.
-Here is the list of skills I can provide to clients as value-added services if I am hired for a job, my stacks are Html5, CSS, Tailwind CSS, Javascript, Jquery, PHP, MySQL, Node.js, Express.js and Bootstrap, and I can do the SEO for your website and I can also build your website with WordPress, I can make your website very responsive for both mobile and desktop users, with practical knowledge of Git version control).
-Looking forward to working with you.
-Passionate towards anything tech.
-Always wanting to learn.
+About
+I am a Frontend web developer || WordPress Developer with several years of experience building websites for business owners and organizations.
+I have expertise in a variety of web development technologies such as Html5, CSS, Tailwind CSS, Javascript, Jquery, PHP, MySQL, Node.js, Express.js, Bootstrap, and Git version control.
+Additionally, you have a deep understanding of the WordPress platform and its core technologies, including PHP, HTML, CSS, and JavaScript.
+I can create custom themes, plugins, and widgets from scratch, and I am well-versed in WordPress database structure and management.

+As a developer, I am passionate about delivering exceptional user experiences and crafting intuitive, visually appealing websites.
+You are skilled at collaborating with clients, designers, and other developers to understand project requirements and deliver solutions that meet their needs.

+Overall, I am a talented and dedicated developer with a wide range of technical skills and a strong ability to communicate and collaborate effectively.

 * 🌍  I'm based in Lagos, Nigeria
 * ✉️  You can contact me at [samuelchibu04@gmail.com](mailto:samuelchibu04@gmail.com)